-Covid 19 coronavirus: More than 400 new Covid-19 cases as Melbourne enters stage four lockdown
+Covid 19 coronavirus: More than 400 new infections as Melbourne enters stage 4 lockdown

 States of emergency are initially declared for a month and can be extended – but only for up to six months.

-A state of disaster is more wide ranging than a state of emergency.
+A state of disaster is more wide-ranging than a state of emergency.

 It is allowed under the Emergency Management Act of 1986.
 It has only been declared twice in Victoria, and both of those times have been this year.